antarctica/lantern/docs/dev.md

 > [!WARNING]
 > This section is Work in Progress (WIP) and may not be complete/accurate.

-- ... include in `VerificationExporter.site_pages` list
+- ... include in `lantern.verification.Verification.site_pages` list
 - ... include in [OpenAPI Definition](/docs/site.md#openapi-definition)

 ### Updating styles